contributorshipcollaboration/contributorshipcollaboration.github.io/README.md

 * cd into the cloned repository
 * Run the site locally by typing `hugo server` in the terminal
 * Open the site through the `http://localhost:1313` address in a browser

+## Translations webpage

+To trigger the Github action that renders the JSONs into HTML,